 My IOMMU groupings

 In my video, I show the controller working with a Kubuntu VM with my Zoom H5 in ASIO mode (24bit 4 channel 48Khz) able to produce sound when changing the volume, so I encourage you to watch the video if you’re only reading the article.
+The Zoom U-22 however will not work under the controller.
+You will need native chipset controller USB 2.0 passthrough for that.

 I also go into tips for doing the Jayztwocents GPU sag trick if you’re planning to do it multiple times.
 (You may want to replace screws often)